-In conclusion, it would appear that the status of the state in the federal system has been strengthened by recent Supreme Court opinions.
-Although the Court has not scaled back the federal government's substantive jurisdiction significantly, it has to some extent prevented the expansion of Congress' power under the Commerce Clause and under §5 of the Fourteenth Amendment.
-Further it has created a variety of obstacles as to how these powers can be executed, forbidding the Congress under the Tenth Amendment from commandeering the authority of state legislative and executive branches, and limiting the authority of Congress to abrogate state sovereign immunity.
-Ultimately, however, the Congress retains significant powers under the Constitution, and under the Supremacy Clause may require the enforcement of its laws in both state and federal court.
+It would appear that the status of the state in the federal system has been strengthened by recent Supreme Court opinions.
+Although the Court has not scaled back the federal government's substantive jurisdiction significantly, it has to some extent prevented the expansion of Congress's power under the Commerce Clause and under §5 of the Fourteenth Amendment.
+Further it has created a variety of obstacles as to how these powers can be executed, forbidding Congress under the Tenth Amendment from commandeering the authority of state legislative and executive branches, and limiting the authority of Congress to abrogate state sovereign immunity.
+Ultimately, however, Congress retains significant powers to influence state behavior, such as through the Spending Clause, and, under the Supremacy Clause, Congress may require the enforcement of its laws in both state and federal court.